danday74/integer-sequences/README.md

 ## Author says

 People think I am religious.
 Wrong.
+I just love Jesus!
 People think religion is boring!
 So do I. Worse than that, man-made religion is destructive.
 Jesus himself warned against it.

 What Jesus wants is relationship; to be your friend.
 This [video](https://www.youtube.com/watch?v=1IAhDGYlpqY) explains it fairly well.